uwefassnacht/device-simulator-for-ibm-iot/README.md

 # device-simulator-for-ibm-iot Overview

-What if you're building or testing Internet of Things (IoT) solutions based on the [IBM IoT Foundation][iotf_url] service ... but don't have an actual device handy to connect to it?
+What if you're building or testing Internet of Things (IoT) solutions based on the [IBM IoT Foundation][iotf_url] service ... but don't have an actual device to connect to it?
 Even if you have a device, maybe you'd like it to emit specific types and patterns of data?
-Maybe a sine wave, random values or even disconnect at random times?

 This is a heavily commented node.js application, that acts as a "fake device" that connects to the IBM IoT Foundation service and emits data.
-The emitted data can easily be controlled via a few variables.
+The emitted data can easily be controlled via a lines of code.

 The code can run locally on your development machine or can easily be pushed to IBM's Cloud Foundry based [Bluemix][bluemix_url] platform.

+# Registering the simulator in the IoT Foundation service

+Note that this simulated device can only connect to your instance of the IoT Foundation service if it has been registered.
+This can either be done via the IoT Foundation dashboard or its API.

 # Deploying the code